How Much Does A Million Dollar Life Insurance Policy Cost

 Here’s the bottom line.

-If you give insurance companies more information about your health and lifestyle, they have the opportunity to learn that you are a low-risk applicant and offer you a lower monthly premium rate.
+Giving insurance companies more information about your health and lifestyle allows them to learn that you are a lower-risk applicant.
+And this, in turn, allows them to offer you a lower monthly premium rate.

 If you are dangerously under-covered at the moment or if you don’t mind spending ~$10 more per month to avoid traditional insurer’s longer application process of a traditional insurer, then we highly recommend going with one of the three online carriers (we recommend Health IQ, and you can find our full review of each of them here: Bestow, Fabric, and Health IQ).